ansible-collections/consoledot.edgemanagement/README.md

 To use this while developing, run the following commands from within your local checkout to this git repo in order to symlink this git repo to the appropriate Ansible Collection path

-		$ mkdir -p ~/.ansible/collections/ansible_collections/maxamillion
+		$ mkdir -p ~/.ansible/collections/ansible_collections/consoledot
-		$ ln -s $(pwd) ~/.ansible/collections/ansible_collections/maxamillion/fleetmanager
+		$ ln -s $(pwd) ~/.ansible/collections/ansible_collections/consoledot/edgemanagement

-Make sure to set the proxy vars on the command line or in your shell environment if needed:
+Make sure to set the proxy vars on the command line or in your shell environment if needed (required for devs using `console.stage.redhat.com`:

 		$ HTTP_PROXY=http://proxy.foo.com:3128 HTTPS_PROXY=http://proxy.foo.com:3128 ansible-playbook myplaybook.yml -i myinventory.ini